-Use the diamond search feature below to find the exact diamond you are looking for.
+Use the diamond search feature below to find the exact diamonds you are looking for.

 1. Educate yourself.
 Understand the 4 C's and how they impact your purchase Especially the importance of the cut grade.
 Learn the importance of a GIA or AGS grading certificate, don't get talked into any other certification.